 Technology continues to help with the process.
 Document scanning with a smart phone and digital signing of documents are now indispensable tools.

-As the province begins the loosening of restrictions on business operations and more people return to work, the real estate market will push ahead.
-Live showings will begin to start again.
+As the province begins the loosening of restrictions on business operations and more people return to work, the real estate market is pushing ahead.
+Live showings have begun again.
 Precautions to ensure that both the seller and prospective buyer feel comfortable will be important.

 At the best of times, it is frustrating to have an agent request a private showing for their buyers only to have the buyer remark when they enter the home that they need 3 bedrooms and this property only has 2!
 With very restricted access, it is imperative that the buyer’s agent does their homework.
 Good agents will be asking the agents for potential buyers to confirm the following and more before requesting a showing: